Applying Grover-mixer quantum alternating operator ansatz algorithm to higher-order unconstrained binary optimization problems: Performance analysis

 To study analytically optimized angle selection, we consider ensembles of SK problem instances with interaction orders $D = 2, 3, 4$ and system sizes $n = 5, \ldots, 14$.
 For each pair $(D,n)$, we generate 100 random instances.
 We focus on SK problems because their coupling coefficients are drawn from a normal distribution, which naturally supports the Gaussian approximation of the energy spectrum underlying our extreme-value-theory-based analysis.

 In Fig.~\ref{fig:comp_angles_vniia_analyt}, we compare the optimized angle values $\{\gamma_k,\beta_k\}$ obtained from the analytical optimization procedure with the constant-angle choice defined in Eq.~\eqref{eq:const_angles} for $D=2$.
 The comparison reveals several notable features.
 First, the optimal mixing angle $\beta_k$ in the analytically optimized scheme is not constant but exhibits a clear dependence on the system size $n$.
 Its asymptotic value at large $n$ deviates significantly from $\pi/2$, approaching a substantially larger value.
-Second, while the asymptotic behavior of the phase angles $\gamma_k$ shows reasonable agreement between the two approaches, the key difference lies in their layer-wise structure.
+Second, while the asymptotic behavior of the phase angles $\gamma_k$ shows reasonable agreement between the two approaches, the key difference lies in their layerwise structure.
 In contrast to the constant-parameter baseline, the analytically optimized angles are strongly layer dependent: both $\beta_k$ and $\gamma_k$ undergo pronounced adjustments in the initial layers of the circuit before converging to steady-state values at larger depths.
 This nontrivial parameter scheduling in the early stages of the algorithm plays a crucial role in enhancing performance.

-Next, we compare the performance of XM- and GM-QAOA with layer-wise optimization, introduced earlier, against two analytical approaches -- one with parameter optimization and one without.
+Next, we compare the performance of XM- and GM-QAOA with layerwise optimization, introduced earlier, against two analytical approaches --- one with parameter optimization and one without.
 Illustrative results are shown in Fig.~\ref{fig:comp_prob_algo_analyt_sk}.